 Option #1 (Recommended): To quickly and efficiently open up your online coffee business, pick a website and shopping cart plan on Shopify.

 You will be able to choose your own website theme or template (some are free and others cost about $100 to $150).

 The free theme that comes with your Shopify plan also works great too!
 The great thing about going this route, aside from being able to start selling right away, is that you don’t have to know any computer language or fiddle with much of the <computer code> that many people have to do when they launch a self-hosted plan.

-The reason we recommend with reservations because while it will save you money, it requires you to set it up.
+The reason we recommend with reservations because while it will save you money, it requires you to set it all up yourself.
 But don't worry, it's not so hard.

-Step 4: Online Marketing and Getting the Word Out
+Step #4: Online Marketing and Getting the Word Out

 Consider the following ways to promote your online coffee store:

 - Develop Your Email List